skukla/vm-from-scratch/README.md

 	3. Direction: `Currency to Points`
 	4. Rate: `1 / 1`

+<a id="configure-related-products-display"></a>
+#### Configure Related Products Display
+By default, the related products display doesn't quite fit the theme cleanly.
+The maximum number of products shown in related products and cross-sells lists is 6 and upsells is 8.
+Related products works better at 5 (a single row), cross-sells can stay at 6, and up-sells should match related products at 5 (one row).
+To set these:

+Navigate to `Stores > Settings > Configuration > Catalog > Catalog > Rule-Based Product Relations`

+1. Maximum Number of Products in Related Products List: `5`
+2. Maximum Number of Products in Cross-Sell Product List: `6`
+3. Maximum Number of Products in Upsell Product List: `5`

+When done, save the configuration and clear cache.

 <a id="general-content-updates"></a>
 ### General Content Updates
 In order for our meta changes to take effect, we need to add the same changes we made for the default meta information above to each home page (Luma and Venia respectively)